Macchiato0/Data_clean/README.md

-# Data_clean
+# python tips and notes
- some notes and tips of data structure, data type, data conversion
+ some notes and tips of data structure, type, conversion, algorithm, and common pythonic tricks.